-CSU-Global students and alumni now have access to a new mentoring program designed with the non-traditional student in mind.
-Developed within the Alumni Association, this program offers two flexible options that include a Flash Mentorship Program — which consists of a set number of meetings for mentees looking for specific guidance from a mentor — and a traditional Mentor Program.
+CSU-Global students and alumni have access to a 3 month mentoring program designed with the non-traditional learner in mind.
 Whether you are seeking short term, consultative guidance or a long term relationship, this program provides non-traditional students and alumni the opportunity to connect, build networks, and identify developmental opportunities.

 Kimberly Hardy is a CSU-Global alum who has a Master of Science degree in Organizational Leadership with a Global Management specialization.